shinyorg/wonderland/readme.md

 * Geofence notification reminder for entering to remind user to open app (so GPS is enabled) and to set parking area
 * GPS based notifications while in the park notifying you if ride times have been reduced - GPS shuts off once outside of park
 * Easy example of a navigation service based on Shell without ViewModel lifecycle [Shiny MAUI Shell](https://github.com/shinyorg/maui)
+* Track Ride History
+* Distance - Sorting and Display

 ## WIP
 * Meal Time (Notify on timer passed?) - use Notification Timer (what about distance)
   * Link in tabs IF enabled?
   * Separate drink & food passes
   * Maybe turn this option on in settings instead
-* Ride History
-  * Button on Ride Times to say "rode"
-  * Toolbar button to ride history
 * Ride Map with popup displaying ride times and distance from you
-* Distance - Sorting and Display (WIP)

 ## KNOWN ISSUES
 * Android maps not setup - users need to setup their own keys and stuff
 * Theme park API returns data even park is closed

 ## FEATURE IDEAS
 * Peak times - requires server